warnerb47/monitoring/README.md

-# Getting start with prometheus and grafana
+# Making Monitoring using:
+- Grafana and Prometheus for server monitoring
+- ELK for logging